oucs-teaching/cosc349-labs/lab04.md

 1. Understand and practice good "cloud hygiene", such as always checking that you have shut down unused but resource (and credit) consuming VMs.

 :::info
 To get the most out of the lab exercises, it is likely that you should take notes about the concepts you are least clear about.
-That way you can easily do further reading to acquire the information that you need, or can ask
+That way you can easily do further reading to acquire the information that you need, or can ask the COSC349 teaching team members for help or explanations.
 :::

 ## Let's create a VM on AWS